-Directors of the Corporation receive a flat annual fee of \$90,000 in two semi-annual payments of \$45,000.
-An annual fee of \$15,000 is paid to the Chairman of the Audit Committee in two instalments of \$7,500.
+Directors of the Corporation receive a flat annual fee of \$92,500 in two semi-annual payments of \$46,250.
+An annual fee of \$20,000 is paid to the Chairman of the Audit Committee in two instalments of \$10,000.
 Annual fees are not paid to the chairpersons of the Environmental, Health & Safety and Remuneration Committees.
 Per meeting fees are not paid to Board and committee members.

 The annual Chairman and Vice-Chairman fees of \$200,000 per individual are paid in two semi-annual instalments of \$100,000 to each individual.
 Directors who are employees of the Corporation are not entitled to director and committee fees.
 The Chairman and Vice-Chairman have permanently waived their entitlement to director and committee fees.
-An amount of \$555,000(1) was paid by the Corporation to the members of the Board and committees of the Board for services during 2015.
-The details of this amount are set-out below.
+An amount of \$598,125(1) was paid by the Corporation to the members of the Board and committees of the Board for services during 2016.
+The details of this amount are provided in the Director Compensation Table above as well as set out below.

-Total annual fees paid to Board members for Board meetings for the year ended December 31, 2015 amounted to \$540,000.
-This amount represents the annual fee of \$90,000 paid to five of the Corporation's directors, \$60,000 paid to a director who served eight months and \$30,000 paid to a director who served four months.
+Total annual fees paid to Board members for Board meetings for the year ended December 31, 2016 amounted to \$578,125(1).
+This amount represents the annual fee of \$92,500 paid to six of the Corporation's directors and \$23,125 paid to a director who served three months during the year.
 The remaining three directors, being the Chairman, Vice-Chairman and President and CEO, do not receive any annual or per meeting director or committee fees.

-Annual fees paid to Board members in their role as committee chairpersons amounted to \$15,000 in 2015.
+Annual fees paid to Board members in their role as committee chairpersons amounted to \$20,000 in 2016.
 This amount was paid solely to the Chairman of the Audit Committee.
 As per the Corporation's policy, no per meeting fees were paid during the year.

-In December of 2015, following consultation with outside advisors, the Remuneration Committee resolved that annual fees paid to Board members and the Chairman of the Audit Committee for the next three years (excluding the Chairman, Vice-Chairman and President & CEO, who do not receive directors' fees) would be as follows:
+In December of 2015, following consultation with outside advisors, the Remuneration Committee resolved that annual fees paid to Board members and the Chairman of the Audit Committee for the years 2016-2018 inclusive (excluding the Chairman, Vice-Chairman and President & CEO, who do not receive directors' fees) would be as follows: